CSCfi/csc-user-guide/docs/apps/opendronemap.md

 ## Usage
 OpenDroneMap is available in Puhti as a [Singularity](../computing/containers/run-existing.md) container

+To run OpenDroneMap:
-1) Copy your images first to Puhti.
-The folder name needs to ènd with `code/images`, for example `/scratch/project_2000XXX/odm/code/images`.
+1) Copy your images to Puhti.
+OpenDroneMap requires the folder names to end with `code/images`, for example `/scratch/project_2000XXX/odm/code/images`.
 2) Write a batch job script (see below)
 3) Submit your OpenDroneMap batch job.